AntonOstman/SLAM/README.md

 # SLAM

-The goal of this project is to simulate the SLAM algorithm with c++ on linux using opengl
+The goal of this project is to simulate the SLAM algorithm with c++ on linux using opengl.
+After which a prototype handcontroller or small car will be used to map real life rooms.

 ## Getting started